 Effective execution of BPR requires picking the right tools and technology.
 Potentially, advanced technologies like Robotic Process Automation or Artificial Intelligence can be integrated into the processes for automation and efficiency.

-To improve the effectiveness of implementation, we can leverage best practice documents in Business Process Re-engineering.
-These resources below were developed by management consulting firms and Business Process Re-engineering subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Business Process Re-engineering templates below that were developed by management consulting firms and Business Process Re-engineering subject matter experts.

 The term scalability often becomes the center of discussions when a fast-growing company seeks to optimize its operations through BPR.
 The Fintech start-up in question must not only rectify current inefficiencies but also build a sturdy foundation for future expansion.
 It should be acknowledged that scalability entails more than just expanding the existing processes.
 It requires modular process design, where functionalities can be easily added or subtracted based on evolving business needs.
 When redesigning their processes, the start-up must carefully consider the plug-and-play capabilities of their systems so that introducing new products or services doesn’t necessitate starting from scratch—a situation that could stall rapid market deployment.
 McKinsey Quarterly suggests that digital native companies often prioritize adaptability and responsiveness, ensuring their infrastructure and resources can flex with demand (McKinsey Quarterly, 2020).